High court sides with Google in copyright fight with Oracle

 Only eight justices heard the case because it was argued in October, after the death of Justice Ruth Bader Ginsburg but before Justice Amy Coney Barrett joined the court.

+In a statement, Google's chief legal officer, Kent Walker, called the ruling a “victory for consumers, interoperability, and computer science."
+“The decision gives legal certainty to the next generation of developers whose new products and services will benefit consumers,” Walker wrote.

+Oracle's chief legal officer, Dorian Daley, condemned the outcome.
+“The Google platform just got bigger and market power greater.
+The barriers to entry higher and the ability to compete lower.
+They stole Java and spent a decade litigating as only a monopolist can," she wrote in a statement.

-Microsoft, IBM and major internet and tech industry lobbying groups had weighed in, in favour of Google.
+Microsoft, IBM and major internet and tech industry lobbying groups had weighed in on the case in favour of Google.
 The Motion Picture Association and the Recording Industry Association of America were among those supporting Oracle.

 The case is Google LLC v.
 Oracle America Inc., 18-956.